University of South Florida Herd of Thunder: The first year

 During the first year, the H.O.T.
 Marching Band was very eager to start traditions and try new things.
-Even though there had already been a USF Pep Band for decades (in basketball), an undertaking of this magnitude was very different.
+Even though there had already been a USF Pep Band for decades (in basketball), since 1968, an undertaking of this magnitude was very different.
 Three hundred uniforms were ordered and many new instruments were purchased.
 At the first day of Marching Band Camp, 140 students were in attendance, under the direction of Dr. Sid Haton.
 With their instruments, these students were prepared to learn the first drill sets of the USF Pre-game show.
 A Field Guard of 24 members rounded out the band.
 New members continued to join the H.O.T. every day, during this important growth period for the band.
 That first year began the tradition of the "Call" and “Running of the Bulls”, where the band ran from the tunnels of the stadium, "stampeding" onto the football field.
 By their first game, the H.O.T. had grown to over 200 members.
 Starting another tradition, their first show featured a Latin theme, including "La Copa de La Vida".
 Ironically, the sky thundered during the debut of the Herd of Thunder and the marching band was unable to march.
 However the rain couldn't stop them, as they still performed from the stands.